 We also hold a Book Fair each year and have recently introduced a Book Swap – children can bring a book which they no longer want to school and swap it for a book which has been brought in by someone else.

 We use Read, Write, Inc. as our core phonics and reading scheme throughout Key Stage One and as an intervention programme for struggling readers in Key Stage 2.
 Training by nationally recognised instructors has ensured that our teachers and TAs are equipped to deliver this highly effective programme.

 “The more that you read, the more things you will know.
 The more that you know, the more places you’ll go.”
 Dr Seuss

 ‘The most important thing is to read as much as you can, like I did.
 It will give you an understanding of what makes good writing and it will enlarge your vocabulary.’

-At Aston and Cote we develop pupils’ writing using an approach called Talk for Writing.
+At Aston and Cote we develop pupils’ writing using an approach called text based teaching.